Dermott Brereton: Films

 He featured in a minor role in the critically panned 2002 film Trojan Warrior.

 Video games

 Brereton has been a voice-over commentator for the AFL video game series since 2002.

 TV

+In 2004, Bereton made a guest appearance in a season eight episode of the crime drama television series Stingers, as the episode's main antagonist James Roberts.
 Brereton competed in the 5th season of the Australian version of I'm a Celebrity...Get Me Out of Here!.
 He was eliminated on 5 February 2019 and finished in tenth place.